Curriculum

 Seventh & Eighth Grade Orchestra

-Designed for students who have experience playing violin, viola, cello, string bass, guitar or piano.
-The course includes the development of the skills necessary to become an independent musician and continues to develop a life-long interest in music performance.
+This one-year course is open to seventh and eighth graders and is designed for students who have previous experience playing violin, viola, cello, string bass, piano, or guitar.
+It includes further development of the skills necessary to become independent as a musician.
+This course concentrates on developing style, articulation, dynamics, rhythmic ability, and tone inherent to orchestral music performance.
 Students will be introduced to classical music as well as other popular styles with a variety of performing experiences throughout the school year.

 Topics covered: